-At Sitti, an authentic Lebanese restaurant in downtown Raleigh, N.C., every table gets greeted with fresh pita and a dish of za’atar-infused olive oil for dipping.
-From this, bartender Whitney Neal envisioned a cocktail using the savory-sweet blend of spices like sumac, sesame and thyme for a fresh take on a Paloma.
-Her version mixes Patrón silver tequila with fresh grapefruit juice and an ounce of za’atar simple syrup, served over ice with a lime wheel garnish.
-Sip on its own or enjoy it with grilled meat.
+At Sitti, a Lebanese restaurant in downtown Raleigh, North Carolina, every table is greeted with fresh pita and a dish of za’atar-infused olive oil for dipping.
+Inspired by this practice, bartender Whitney Neal envisioned a cocktail using the savory-sweet herb blend for a fresh take on the classic Mexican highball the Paloma, normally made with tequila and grapefruit soda.

 Strain into a Collins glass over fresh ice.

 Garnish with a lime wheel.

 *Za’atar simple syrup: Add 2 cups sugar and 2 cups water to a saucepan over medium heat.
 Stir until the sugar is dissolved.
 Add 1/4 cup za’atar while the syrup is hot.
 Let sit for at least 3 hours.
 Strain out the solids and discard.
 The syrup will keep, covered and refrigerated, for up to 1 month.